 Incoming students are assigned a faculty advisor by the EDLP program.
-For doctoral level students, there is the option of changing advisors as your program of study progresses.
+For doctoral-level students, there is the option of changing advisors as your program of study progresses.
 As you take courses from various faculty members, you may identify a "better fit" advisor for your specific interests or course of study.
-If you, as a PhD candidate, want to initiate a change in advisor, you must first talk with both your current and also with your preferred future advisor.
+If you want to initiate a change in advisor, you must talk with both your current and preferred future advisor.